Tiago Casasola

-Tiago Casasola (born 11 August 1995) is an Argentine footballer who plays as a wide midfielder, right-back or centre-back for Italian club Catania.
+Tiago Casasola (born 11 August 1995) is an Argentine professional footballer who plays as a wide midfielder, right-back or centre-back for Italian club Union Brescia.

 Club career

 Early career

 Casasola started his youth football career at CA Huracan.
 In August 2012, he moved to Boca Juniors.

 Fulham

 On 22 August 2014, Casasola transferred to the senior team of English club Fulham for an undisclosed fee.
-However he failed to play a single game for them during his time there.
+However, he failed to play a single game for them during his time there.

-Como
+Loan to Como

-His contract with Fulham was terminated by mutual consent and he joined Italian club Como on 29 August 2015.
+His contract with Fulham was terminated by mutual consent, and he joined Italian club Como on loan on 29 August 2015.
 Casasola made his league debut against Vicenza on 19 September 2015.
 He played 27 league games in the 2015–16 Serie B season.

 Roma

 At the end of the 2015–16 season, Casasola was released by Como and was signed by Serie A team Roma.

-Trapani (loan)
+Loan to Trapani

 On 5 August 2016, Casasola signed a season-long loan with Serie B side Trapani.